nechry/ha-battery-inventory/README.md

 You need to adapt the `entity_id` to your needs.
 Is the entity_id of your battery sensor.
 The mandatory attributes is `battery_type`.

-For the `battery_type` attribute you can use the any text representation of the battery type.
+For the `battery_type` attribute you can use any text representation of the battery type.

 Example: